Average signature and 4-genus of 2-bridge knots: 4-genus

+A straightforward check shows that the operations $\mirror$ and $\merge$ commute, that is, performing the $\merge$ operation in Figure \ref{fig:linklemma} to the link diagram $D_{\vec{\omega}}$ followed by rotating by $180^\circ$, changing the crossings, and reversing the orientation results in the same diagram as rotating by $180^\circ$, mirroring the crossings, and reversing the orientation followed by performing the $\merge$ operation in Figure \ref{fig:linklemma}.
+Perhaps the most interesting case in this straightforward check is when $s$ is even and the middle strand of $\vec{\omega}$ between crossings $\frac{s}{2}$ and $\frac{s}{2}+1$ points to the left.
+In this case $\merge$ performs the operation in the second row of Figure \ref{fig:linklemma} to one of $D_{\vec{\omega}}$ or $\mirror(D_{\vec{\omega}})$ and the operation in the third row of Figure \ref{fig:linklemma} to the other, ensuring symmetry under the $\mirror$ operation. \end{proof}

-Additionally, if the ($t+1$)st summand $L_{t+1}$ is a 2-component link, then since the last crossing is oriented to the right, we can perform the inverse of the twist move to remove this crossing and turn the summand into a knot $K_{t+1}$.
-This gives a cobordism from the link $K_1\#\cdots \#K_{t}\#L_{t+1}$ above to the knot $K_1\#\cdots \#K_{t}\#K_{t+1}$, finally. \end{remark}
+\begin{remark} If the ($t+1$)st summand $L_{t+1}$ is a 2-component link, then since the last crossing is oriented to the right, we can perform the inverse of the twist move to remove this crossing and turn the summand into a knot $K_{t+1}$.
+Thus there is a cobordism of genus at most $\frac{3}{2}t + \frac{1}{2}$ consisting of at most $3t+1$ saddle moves from the link $L_1\#\cdots \#L_{t+1}$ in Proposition \ref{prop:newii} with up to $2t+2$ components to the knot $K_1\#\cdots \#K_{t+1}$.